R-udren/SalidziniLV/README.md

 - Python 3.8 or higher.
 You can download it from [here](https://www.python.org/downloads/).
 - Pip (Python package installer).
 It comes pre-installed with Python.
+- Required packages.
+You can install them using the following command:
+    ```
+    pip install -r requirements.txt
+    ```

 ### Installing